furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 If both the network-provided DNS64 and the endpoint's resolver happen to utilize the Well-Known Prefix (64:ff9b::/96, [RFC6052]), the endpoint would end up using a PREF64 that's valid for the current network.
 However, if the endpoint changes its network attachment, it can't detect if the new network lacks NAT64 entirely or uses a network-specific NAT64 prefix (NSP, [RFC6144]).

+Signalling PREF64 in RA option decouples the PREF64 discovery from the host's DNS resolvers configuration.

 ## Network Stack Initialization Delay

 When using SLAAC, an IPv6 host typically requires a single RA to acquire its network configuration.
 For IPv6-only endpoints, timely PREF64 discovery is critical, particularly for those performing local DNS64 or NAT64 functions, such as CLAT ([RFC6877]).
 Until a PREF64 is obtained, the endpoint's IPv4-only applications and communication to IPv4-only destinations are impaired.
-The mechanism defined in [RFC7050] does not bundle PREF64 information with other network configuration parameters.
+The mechanism defined in [RFC7050] does not bundle PREF64 information with other network configuration parameters, and requires at least one round-trip time (to send a DNS request and receive a response) after the network stack configuration is completed.

+Advertising PREF64 in RA, on the other hand, elminates the period when the host obtains IPv6 addresses and default routers, but no PREF64.

 ## Latency in Updates Propagation